-According to the U.K. Environmental Agency, about two-thirds of landfill waste is biodegradable organic matter from households, business and industry.
-As this material decomposes in landfill sites, it releases methane gas.
-Methane is a very potent greenhouse gas, up to 20 times more effective at trapping heat in the atmosphere than carbon dioxide, according to the U.S. Environmental Protection Agency.
-Therefore, methane emissions from landfill sites can potentially exacerbate global warming.
-However, according to the U.K. Environmental Agency, much of this methane gas is used to produce electricity, in turn producing carbon dioxide as a by-product, which has a weaker global warming effect.
-Additionally, the air surrounding landfill sites can smell unpleasant, due to the decaying organic waste.
+About two-thirds of landfill waste contains biodegradable organic matter from households, business and industry.
+As this material decomposes, it releases methane gas.
+As a potent greenhouse gas, methane traps up to 20 times more heat in the atmosphere compared with carbon dioxide the EPA states.
+In the U.K., much of that methane from landfill sites produce electricity, with carbon dioxide as a by-product, which has a weaker global warming effect.
+Oftentimes the air surrounding landfill sites smells unpleasant, due to the decaying organic waste.

 According to the Romanian Ministry of Environment and Forests, the development of a landfill site means the loss of approximately 30 to 300 species per hectare.
-Moreover, changes in local species assemblages, with the loss of some mammals and birds in favor of species that feed on refuse, such as rats and crows, can be expected.
-In addition, changes in vegetation will become apparent, regardless of the duration of the landfill site, as the ecosystem will be irreversibly changed.
+Changes also occur in local species, with some mammals and birds being replaced by species that feed on refuse, such as rats and crows.
+Vegetation changes also occur, regardless of the duration of the landfill site, as some plant species are replaced by others.

-As rain falls on landfill sites, the organic and inorganic constituents are dissolved, forming a highly toxic leachate, as explained by Canterbury Environmental Education Centre.
-This leachate collects at the base of the landfill and usually contains high levels of toxic metals, ammonia, toxic organic compounds and pathogens.
-Any leakage or escape of this leachate can result in serious contamination of the local groundwater.
-Furthermore, this mixture usually has a high biological oxygen demand, meaning it can quickly de-oxygenate water.
-Therefore, if it were to reach rivers or lakes, it would result in a loss of aquatic life.
+As rain falls on landfill sites, organic and inorganic constituents dissolve, forming highly toxic chemicals leaching into groundwater.
+Water that rinses through these chemicals collects at the base of the landfill and usually contains high levels of toxic metals, ammonia, toxic organic compounds and pathogens.
+This can result in serious contamination of the local groundwater.
+Even more dangers, this mixture usually creates a high biological oxygen demand, meaning it can quickly de-oxygenate water.
+If or when these noxious chemicals reach rivers or lakes, it could result in the death of aquatic life.

-Landfill sites are often very unpopular with local residents, as explained by the Canterbury Environmental Education Centre.
-This is due to the sites themselves ruining the natural landscape.
-In addition, the smell, traffic, noise and vermin that accompany landfills can lower house prices.
-The spread of disease, as a result of the increase in vermin surrounding landfills, is also an issue, with other adverse health effects, such as birth defects, cancer and respiratory illnesses also being linked with exposure to landfill sites.
+Landfill sites are often very unpopular with residents, often called “Not in My Back Yard” or NIMBYs.
+Landfill sites impact the natural landscape: they stink, they are trashy looking and a become a bacteria breeding ground.
+The smell, traffic, noise and vermin that accompany landfills can lower house prices.
+Because of the increase in vermin surrounding landfills, disease becomes an issue with other adverse health effects, such as birth defects, cancer and respiratory illnesses also being linked with exposure to landfill sites.